Evercoder/culori/README.md

 culori.samples(5).map(grays); // => five evenly-spaced colors
 ```

-Should you want samples distributed along a different function, you can pair it with an [easing function](https://gist.github.com/gre/1650294), a library such as [bezier-easing](https://github.com/gre/bezier-easing), [eases](https://github.com/mattdesl/eases), or [d3-scale](https://github.com/d3/d3-scale):
+As with the [`interpolate()`](#culoriInterpolate) method, you can map the samples through an easing function or scale to obtain a different distribution of the samples.

 ```js
 let culori = require('culori');